jelly-liu/EOSS/README.md

 Master branch is sync with EOSS-Shiro branch

 # About EOSS-Pure Branch
-This is the default branch, also master branch, just use apache shiro and ini config
+This branch just use apache shiro and ini config

 # About EOSS-Shiro Branch
 This is the EOSS completed integrated with Apache Shiro
 ------------ integrated framework ------------
---integrate mysql
+--mysql
---integrate mybatis
+--mybatis
---integrate spring
+--spring
---integrate apache shiro
+--shiro
------------- funtional support ------------
+------------ basic RBAC feature support ------------
 --support user[CRUD]
 ----support user-role[CRUD]
 ----support user-menu[CRUD]